koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ```

 Next, let's create a path for parent directory.
-In order to this, I create a `buildParentPath` function.
+In order to do this, I create a `buildParentPath` function.
 This function accepts an instance or textInstance and returns the parent directory path.
 Let's implement this.